Degree RequirementMSN or DNP

 Nurses who enjoy practicing independently and who wish to diagnose and prescribe while still utilizing nursing skills can advance to the field of advanced-practice nursing.
 Nurses who seek to pursue their NP should value autonomy, integrity, and leadership.
 Thriving PMHNPs tend to have the following characteristics:

-• Emotional Intelligence.
+• Emotional intelligence.
 Working with mental health patients can be emotionally draining.
 Providers must be able to recognize feelings and emotions and deal with them appropriately.

-• Demonstrating empathy means having the ability to understand and share the feelings of others based on their frame of reference.
+• Empathy.
+Demonstrating empathy means having the ability to understand and share the feelings of others based on their frame of reference.

 Working Conditions